Trump visits South Dakota for rally that Gov. Kristi Noem’s allies hope is vice presidential tryout

-WASHINGTON (AP) — As his rivals hold town halls and meet-and-greets in early voting states, Donald Trump will head to South Dakota Friday for a party fundraiser that will double as an opportunity for the state’s governor, Kristi Noem, to showcase herself as a potential vice presidential pick.
+WASHINGTON (AP) — As his rivals hold town halls and meet-and-greets in early voting states, Donald Trump is heading to South Dakota Friday for a party fundraiser that will double as an opportunity for the state’s governor, Kristi Noem, to showcase herself as a potential vice presidential pick.

 Trump will join the South Dakota Republican Party for a “Monumental Leaders Rally” in Rapid City.
 Noem will appear alongside the former president and is expected to endorse him, creating an image of the pair that Noem’s allies hope looks like a presidential ticket, according to two senior Republicans familiar with her thinking who spoke on condition of anonymity because she had not yet made her endorsement public.